feradjs/ferad/docs/SYNTAX.md

 ## Overview
 Ferad configuration is defined in the `"ferad"` section of [`package.json`] file.

+It consists of definition of commands and options.
+Commands define a group of tasks executed together.
+Options define parameters passed to tasks.
+They could be either grouped in buckets and applied ad-hoc or assigned to tasks directly.

 ## Commands
 Commands are made of tasks with applied [options](#options).